couchbase/build-infra/ansible/xen/ubuntu-docker/fully_automated_iso/README.md

 ## Things you might need to adjust

-I'm checking in the older xe-guest-utilities package as it appears to be the only one which still works with XenServer 7.2, which is still in use here.
-If you'd like to try updating in future, delete that .deb and the script will attempt to download xe-guest-utilities from the GitHub releases.
-If this fails, or you want to install a newer version that isn't on GitHub, you can copy the file locally first.
-For instance, you can copy it from the "guest-tools.iso" image that can be mounted in any Xen VM via XenCenter.
-In this case, you'll need to modify mkfullyauto.sh to reference the new filename.
+I'm checking in the older xe-guest-utilities package as it appears to be the only one which still works with XenServer 7.2.
+However it doesn't work with XenServer 8.2, so the default version in the script is xe-guest-utilities 8.2.0 which will be downloaded from GitHub releases.

 Note: the password for the couchbase user in nocloud/user-data is "couchbase".
 If you ever want to use a different password, you can